Through first-hand accounts from organizers and speakers, discover the passion and hard work that went into the first student-led TEDx event.

 “Even as a volunteer I had the opportunity to chat one-on-one with all the speakers and it was nice to have such close access to them,” she said.

-Featured speaker: Daniela Cadena
+TEDx event speaker: Daniela Cadena

 Daniela Cadena is a growth designer and a graduate student in International Relations at IE. She was nominated to speak at TEDxIEMadrid and gave a rousing talk on evolving human identity and networks in the context of the fourth industrial revolution.
 Her speech connected themes as broad as Facebook algorithms, multi-level governance, the Krebs Cycle of Creativity, and smart cities, finishing to hoots and hollers and a standing ovation.